20.1.0 Classifications - Student

 20.1.4 Dropping and/or Adding Courses

-At this time, a $20 course change fee will be added to the student’s account and must be paid at the Student Accounts Office in the One Hop Shop or via the Online Payment Portal.
+A $20 course change fee will be added to the student’s account for any changes made after the 3rd day of classes and must be paid at the Student Accounts Office in the One Hop Shop or via the Online Payment Portal.

 20.1.5 Auditing Courses